Triumph the Insult Comic Dog: Creation and debut

+Triumph speaks with a nebulous Eastern European accent, which Smigel based on his grandparents who were immigrants from Russia.

+Triumph first became a "viral video" at iFilm.

 Notable appearances

 Westminster Kennel Club Dog Show

-In 1999 and 2000, Triumph crashed the Westminster Kennel Club Dog Show in New York, and was ejected by security guards.
+In 1999, Jordan Schlansky and the Triumph entourage crashed the 123rd annual Westminster Kennel Club Dog Show at Madison Square Garden, New York City, and after some video shooting, were later ejected by security guards.

 Star Wars

-In May 2002, Triumph paid a visit to Star Wars fans lining up for the premiere of Star Wars: Episode II – Attack of the Clones outside the Ziegfeld Theater in New York, mocking their actions and stereotypical nerd culture.
-Notable moments include a wedding that took place at the line, and the appearances of Blackwolf the Dragonmaster, a real-life fantasy gaming fan and the "Unofficial Wizard of New York", and Spock who gave everyone the finger.
+In May 2002, Triumph paid a visit to Star Wars fans lining up for the premiere of Star Wars: Episode II – Attack of the Clones outside the Ziegfeld Theater in New York, airing 2002-05-17, mocking their actions and stereotypical nerd culture.
+Notable moments include a wedding that took place at the line, and the appearances of Blackwolf the Dragonmaster (Richard Washington), a real-life fantasy gaming fan and the "Unofficial Wizard of New York", and Spock who gave everyone the finger.
 Smigel has said "It's still the Triumph sketch I hear the most about and I'd say it's still the best.
 The simplest explanation is that it features the funniest straight men Triumph's ever encountered.
 So you're laughing not only at the jokes but the faces, the costumes and committment [sic].
 There's so much to enjoy."